pabloh/pathway/README.md

 end
 ```

-Here the defined form needs a `:user_name` option, so we tell the operation to grab the attribute with the same name from the state by activating `:auto_wire_options`, afterwards, when the validation runs, the form will already have the user name available.
+Here the defined contract needs a `:user_name` option, so we tell the operation to grab the attribute with the same name from the state by activating `:auto_wire_options`, afterwards, when the validation runs, the contract will already have the user name available.

 Mind you, this option is `false` by default, so be sure to set it to `true` at `Pathway::Operation` if you'd rather have it enabled for all your operations.

+On the other hand, if for some reason the name of the contract's option and state attribute don't match, we can just pass `with: {...}` when calling to `step :validate`, indicating how to wire the attributes, the following example illustrates just that:

 ```ruby
 class CreateNugget < Pathway::Operation